WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 ### Uninstall Node/NVM

 To uninstall Node/NVM, delete the NVM directory, this is typically installed at `$HOME/.nvm`.
-If you the `$NVM_DIR` environment variable is set you can remove using:
+If the `$NVM_DIR` environment variable is set you can remove using:

 ```
 rm -rf "$NVM_DIR"
 ```

-or
+or, delete directly using:

 ```
 rm -rf "$HOME/.nvm"